 Reach out to Pyke & Associates, P.C. today and get answers to your questions.
 You may be asking:

-- How can I make sure I get hospice care if this is my choice?
+- How can I make sure I get hospice care if that is what I choose?

 - What legal issues should be taken care of before a patient goes into hospice?

-- Making a plan for incapacity.
-You can use a power of attorney, living trust, and other legal tools to specify who is in charge of managing and protecting property and assets when you can’t.
-This will help keep your heirs’ inheritance safe.
+- Make a plan for incapacity.
+You can utilize a Power of Attorney (POA), Living Trust, and other legal documents to specify who is in charge of managing and protecting your estate when you are no longer able.
+This will aid in keeping the inheritance of your heirs, protected.

-- Creating a comprehensive estate plan.
-You should have a will, and potentially also have trusts to facilitate the easy transfer of assets outside of probate.
-Depending upon your situation, your estate plan may be aimed at avoiding or reducing estate taxes as well as providing special protections to certain heirs if you’re worried about them losing money quickly.
+- Create a comprehensive Estate Plan.
+You should have a Will, and potentially also have Trusts to facilitate an easier transfer of assets outside of probate.
+Every person’s situation is unique, and Pyke & Associates, P.C. takes all details of your estate into consideration.
+Your Estate Plan may be aimed at avoiding or reducing estate taxes as well as providing special protection plans to certain heirs to avoid losing money quickly.